-Aside from easing nausea and easing morning sickness, vitamin B6 plays an important role in fetal development in general.
+Aside from easing nausea and easing morning sickness, it plays an important role in fetal development in general.
 It helps prevent low birth weight and even eczema in infants.
-Researchers state it may also help maintain healthy glucose levels (x).
+Researchers state it may also help maintain healthy glucose levels.

 Boosting Heart Health

-Research states that vitamin B6 may help improve heart health by promoting healthy blood vessels and helping the body manage homocysteine, an amino acid in protein foods like meat.
+Research states that it may help improve heart health by promoting healthy blood vessels and helping the body manage homocysteine, an amino acid in protein foods like meat.
 When homocysteine circulates in the blood, it acts as an inflammatory compound that can damage blood vessels.
 Vitamin B6 can help control inflammation by reducing homocysteine in the blood.
-It may also help heal damage that the amino acid has already caused (x).
+It may also help heal damage that the amino acid has already caused.

 Vitamin B6 can also improve heart health by reducing blood pressure.
 A preliminary study shows that it can reduce systolic blood pressure in hypertension.
-Another study showed that adults who consumed more vitamin B6 had a reduced risk of developing high blood pressure.
-Since there is a strong correlation between hypertension and heart disease and it can be challenging to treat, maximizing vitamin B6 intake may greatly improve circulatory system health and reduce the risk of chronic illnesses (x, x).
+Another study showed that adults who consumed more of it had a reduced risk of developing high blood pressure.
+Since there is a strong correlation between hypertension and heart disease and it can be challenging to treat, maximizing intake may greatly improve circulatory system health and reduce the risk of chronic illnesses.

 Improving Brain Health

 It’s frightening to consider that the brain functions less efficiently with age.
 What’s even scarier is the possibility of Alzheimer’s disease and other types of dementia taking a patient’s memories, the things they have learned and their ability to think clearly.
-Vitamin B6 may help keep brain healthy for longer and it can help support proper neuron function (x).
+It may help keep brain healthy for longer and it can help support proper neuron function.

 Again, its ability to control homocysteine in the blood may also play a role.
 In addition to blood vessels, homocysteine can also damage the delicate neurons in the brain.
-This damage can cause cell death and interrupt neuron connections in the brain that help with memory and learning (x).
+This damage can cause cell death and interrupt neuron connections in the brain that help with memory and learning.

-Vitamin B6 also plays a vital role in hormones and neurotransmitter behaviors in the brain.
+It also plays a vital role in hormones and neurotransmitter behaviors in the brain.
 These chemicals help neurons communicate with each other and they impact mood, energy levels and thought patterns.
-Research shows that increased levels of vitamin B6 can help reduce the symptoms of ADHD and other conditions rooted in low neurotransmitter levels (x, x).
+Research shows that increased levels of vitamin B6 can help reduce the symptoms of ADHD and other conditions rooted in low neurotransmitter levels.

-Finally, vitamin B6 assists in serotonin and GABA production in the brain.
+Finally, it assists in serotonin and GABA production in the brain.
 These neurotransmitters directly impact mood and having sufficient levels in the body can help reduce the risk of depression, as well as help manage the symptoms.
-Although it isn’t a replacement for any prescribed treatments for mental health, it is an essential nutrient that the body needs to support healthy brain function (x).
+Although it isn’t a replacement for any prescribed treatments for mental health, it is an essential nutrient that the body needs to support healthy brain function.

 Managing Pain & Inflammation

 Inflammation is a major factor in persistent pain and it is also at the root of many diseases, such as arthritis.
-Vitamin B6 may help resolve persistent inflammation in the body by supporting its natural ability to heal from damage.
-Research states that it may help reduce inflammation in patients with rheumatoid arthritis (x).
+It may help resolve persistent inflammation in the body by supporting its natural ability to heal from damage.
+Research states that it may help reduce inflammation in patients with rheumatoid arthritis.

 Vitamin B6 may also be a blessing for patients who suffer from PMS.
 Research indicates vitamin B6 works with neurotransmitters to create a better balance in the chemicals responsible for pain management.
-In studies, female patients reported a reduction in period cramps, nausea, fatigue, headaches and even acne with vitamin B6 supplements (x).
+In studies, female patients reported a reduction in period cramps, nausea, fatigue, headaches and even acne with these supplements.